amir734jj/Simple-proxy-cache/README.md

 cachedFoo.Handle("Hello world!");

-// The target method will not get called because we cache this method with "Hello world!" argument cachedFoo.Handle("Hello world!");
+// The target method will not get called because we cached this method with "Hello world!" argument cachedFoo.Handle("Hello world!");
 ```